Azure/azure-search-vector-samples/README.md

 ## Storage and float limits

-FLoat limits refers to how many floats can be indexed on a single partition.
+Float limits refers to how many floats can be indexed on a single partition.
-For example, 100 documents with a single, 1536-dimensional vector field consume in total 100x1536=153600 floats.
-1000 documents with two 768-dimensional vector fields, consume 2x1000x768=1536000 floats.
+For example, 100 documents with a single, 1,536-dimensional vector field consume in total 100x1536=153,600 floats.
+1000 documents with two 768-dimensional vector fields, consume 2x1000x768=1,536,000 floats.

 The floats limit is a soft limit.
 It means that in some cases you will be able to exceed the limit but indexing will always succeed as long as you are below the limit.